 Our UCART product candidates relies upon our gene-editing platform and T-cell and CAR technology platforms.
-The patent portfolio covering these platforms and technologies, includes approximately 177 patents or pending patent applications in various countries, comprising 19 in-licensed and 39 Cellectis owned issued patents among which 12 are US granted patents and 8 European granted patents.
-These issued patents and pending patent applications, which expire between 2031 and 2038, cover product claims or process claims relevant to each of our product candidates, including UCART19, UCART123, UCART22 and UCARTCS1.
+The patent portfolio covering these platforms and technologies, includes approximately 184 patents or pending patent applications in various countries, comprising 34 in-licensed and 73 Cellectis owned issued patents among which 26 are US granted patents and 9 European granted patents.
+Certain of these issued patents and pending patent applications, which expire between 2031 and 2038, cover product claims or process claims relevant to each of our product candidates, including UCART19, UCART123, UCART22 and UCARTCS1.

 Our gene-editing platform and each of our UCART product candidates benefits from the protections of several patents and patent applications in our patent portfolio.
 As a result of this broad range of patent protection, very few individual patents in our portfolio are critical to our ability to effectively conduct our product development activities.
 Although certain patents relating to our electroporation technology have expired, other patents and patent applications covering this technology remain in force, and additional patents protect the nucleases delivered by our electroporation technology, as well as the methods to modify the cells by use of such nucleases.
-Among our main patents, the EP3004349, EP3105317 and EP3116902 are under opposition before the European Patent Office.
+Among our main patents EP3189073, EP3126390, EP3008186 and EP3116902 are under opposition before the European Patent Office and JP6810685 before the Japanese patent office.
+On February 2022, following an opposition before the European Patent Office, the EP3004349 patent entitled "a method for producing precise DNA cleavage using CAS9 double nickase activity" was revoked.
+Such decision is appealable within 2 months of the written decision that has not been issued yet.